Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🔧 Halt Ocean Behind Elder</strong>

 - Halts Ocean biome resources (Leviathans and Serpents) behind The Elder instead of Bonemass.
 Requires Automatic Progression Halt to be enabled.
-- NOTE: Ocean biome resources provide Mountain-tier gear and food (so it makes more sense to halt them behind Bonemass), but this option is here if players still want ocean resources earlier.
+- **Note:** Ocean biome resources provide Mountain-tier gear and food (so it makes more sense to halt them behind Bonemass), but this option is here if players still want ocean resources earlier.
 - Toggling mid-game requires **client** relog or reloading area.
 - **Conflicts:** Same as above.